ahlstromvij/REMINDER_project/README.md

 ## R Scripts

 The scripts in the `R` folder are listed below.
-Steps 1-3 in the manuscript's empirical analysis (see the `markdown` folder) corresponds to scripts 4-6 below.
+Steps 1-3 in the manuscript's empirical analysis (see the `markdown` folder) correspond to scripts 4-6 below.

 1. `preprocessing.R` - Reads in the REMINDER project data from `data/10085_da_en_v1_0.zsav` and pre-processes it.
 Outputs `data/df_preprocessed.csv`.
 2. `descriptive_stats.R` - Reads in pre-processed data from the previous step and subsets it to only include Wave 2 data, and shows some basic tables and plots by way of descriptive statistics in relation to immigration attitudes and knowledge.
 Outputs `data/df_preprocessed_W2.csv`.